Skip to content

 Above, you see a guide from one of Västernorrland County's education.
 Click here to see the guide.

-We at team InfoCaption think that Region Västernorrland has succeeded in making several aspects of digital learning available to their employees.
-The way of thinking and the guide facilitates everyday work based on employees' requirements regarding individual responsibility.
+We at team InfoCaption think that Region Västernorrland has succeeded in making several aspects of digital learning available to its employees.
+The way of thinking and the guide facilitate everyday work based on employees' requirements regarding individual responsibility.

 Region Västernorrland has received the Guide of the Month award thanks to its fantastic work.